slowernews/wisdom-tldr/README.md

 > *'Judge a man by his questions, not by his answers.'*
 -->

-Learn how to talk to people:<br>
-Smile, don't ramble, look for external catalysts as hints for stories and questions, talk about your passions instead of your accomplishments, never be stubborn and listen.
+Learn how to talk to people: smile, don't ramble, look for external catalysts as hints for stories and questions, talk about your passions instead of your accomplishments, never be stubborn and listen.

 > *'Rambling and not smiling are two things to get better speaking to anybody.'*